Research & Information Services Manager

 General Description

 The Research and Information Services Manager (RISM) is responsible for helping the Division obtain the managerial information to make correct product, competitive, and pricing decisions while minimizing the risk of expensive incorrect decisions (risk aversion).
-The information provided helps insure that the products we create delivers the benefits that the customer wants in the manner expected (i.e., correct implementation of desired features).
+The information provided helps ensure that the products we create deliver the benefits that the customer wants in the manner expected (i.e., correct implementation of desired features).
 He/She does this by compiling and summarizing secondary research and by directing primary quantitative and qualitative research.
-The primary research would be conducted among our prospective customers, existing customers and their customer base, sales, management, engineering, analyst and others in the form of round tables, discussion groups, focus groups, personal interviews, surveys, usability studies, etc. Results would be delivered in the form of reports and formal de-briefings.
+The primary research would be conducted among our prospective customers, existing customers and their customer base, sales, management, engineering, analysts, and others in the form of round tables, discussion groups, focus groups, personal interviews, surveys, usability studies, etc. Results would be delivered in the form of reports and formal de-briefings.
 In addition, the RISM is responsible for managing the competitive research analysts and benchmarking efforts.

-Key Job Responsibilities include:
+Key Job Responsibilities include

-- Work with the Competitive Analysis and Benchmarking Analyst to compile, evaluate, summarize and prioritize secondary research such as analyst reports, trade publications, competitive reviews, press coverage, etc. Results would be organized within a department library and the Intranet to allow easy, quick access.
+• Work with the Competitive Analysis and Benchmarking Analyst to compile, evaluate, summarize, and prioritize secondary research such as analyst reports, trade publications, competitive reviews, press coverage, etc. Results would be organized within a department library and the Intranet to allow easy, quick access.

-- Conduct qualitative research in the form of focus groups, discussion groups, round tables, and low volume personal interviews.
-In addition, usability studies would be conducted on our hardware (keyboards, remotes, set-top box), software (development ease of use, interface design, menu positioning, etc.) and consumer and developer documentation.
+• Conduct qualitative research in the form of focus groups, discussion groups, round tables, and low-volume personal interviews.
+In addition, usability studies would be conducted on our hardware (keyboards, remotes, set-top box), software (development ease of use, interface design, menu positioning, etc.), and consumer and developer documentation.

-- Conduct quantitative research in the form of statistically valid phone, mail and Internet (on-line) studies to help identify and prioritize customer preference.
+• Conduct quantitative research in the form of statistically valid phone, mail, and Internet (online) studies to help identify and prioritize customer preference.

 Knowledge & Skills